 8. Learn a new hobby.

 Try knitting, sewing, scrapbooking, woodworking, or gardening.
 Bonus points if you can spend some time with a grandparent or older friend or relative to learn these new skills.
+The second daughter and I have been enjoying learning hand embroidery skills.

 9. Teach your kids a favorite game from your childhood.